gerodubra/gerodubra.github.io/README.md

 # Geronimo Dubra

-📍 Montpellier, France
 📧 geronimo.dubra@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/geronimo-dubra/)

 ---

 ## Profile
-I am a trained bioinformatician with over 12 years of experience in biological data science within academic settings.
+Hi!
+I'm Geronimo, a trained bioinformatician with over 12 years of experience in biological data science within academic settings.
 After transitioning to the private sector, I had the opportunity to work on machine learning projects, which I am eager to continue exploring.
 I am particularly interested in computer vision and the application of agentic solutions based on small LLMs deployed on-premise.
 On a personal level, I am a critical thinker with strong interpersonal skills and truly enjoy collaborative work.

 ---

-## Skills
+## Education

-### Technical
-- **Programming:** Python, R, Bash, C#
-- **Data Science & ML:** pandas, scikit-learn, PyTorch, XGBoost, SHAP
-- **APIs & Web Dev:** FastAPI, Flask, CSS, HTML
-- **Databases & Data Management:** SQL, Neo4J
-- **Visualization:** matplotlib, seaborn, plotly, ggplot2, shiny
-- **DevOps & Tools:** Git, Docker, Conda, Jupyter, uv, MLflow

-### Soft
-- Adaptability
-- Critical thinking
-- Communication
-- Teamwork
-- Problem-solving
-- Creativity
-- Initiative
-- Perseverance
+- **PhD in Biology and Health** – Université de Montpellier, France
+  Thesis defense in September 2022

 ---